image description

 1) ASSESS YOUR CASH FLOW AND EXPENSES

-Make a list of lenders that you think will be able to offer you your desired amount.
+Make a list of finance providers that you think will be able to offer you your desired amount.
 Contact each of them for a quote and then compare the different terms on offer to you.
-Don’t forget to get quotes for all extra fees that apply to the loan over its lifetime, these can be significant with some lenders.
+Don’t forget to get quotes for all extra fees that apply to the facility over its lifetime, these can be significant with some finance providers.

 3) REDUCE RISKS

-Always consider the risks involved in taking out a business loan.
+Always consider the risks involved in taking out a business loan or funding advance.
 Secured loans require leveraging further assets or attaining people.
 Traditional loans and microloans, P2P lending and many online loans require a set payment date and amount.
-To reduce risk, look for a loan that does not require security.
+To reduce risk, look for a facility that does not require security.

 GRID FINANCE IS HERE TO SUPPORT YOUR BUSINESS ON ITS FUNDING JOURNEY

-If you’re an Irish SME looking to borrow, consider traditional lending options first.
+If you’re an Irish SME looking to access funding, consider traditional lending options first.
 However, regardless of your credit situation or your thoughts on using collateral, there are alternative options available.

-Consider a merchant cash advance or flexible payment loan from GRID Finance for flexible repayment terms tailored to your business needs.
+Consider a merchant cash advance or flexible funding facility from GRID Finance for flexible terms tailored to your business needs.
 Applying is straightforward, why not contact us today to get started?